Lou Williams won Sixth Man of the Year for the 2017-18 NBA season, but there was a strong case to be made for Toronto Raptors guard Fred VanVleet.

 The combination makes VanVleet an unusual Sixth Man of the Year candidate.
 He didn't have the counting stats of Lou Williams or Eric Gordon this season, but his two-way play off the bench made him a key contributor on the Eastern Conference's No. 1 seed.
 The Raptors wouldn't have been the No. 1 seed if it wasn't for their bench, either.
 Their second unit had a net rating of 8.3 this season, putting them at the top of the NBA in bench production.
 Wright, Miles, Siakam and Poeltl all played a huge role in their success, and yet none of them brought the consistently that VanVleet did on offence and defence.

-If it doesn't give VanVleet the resume to win Sixth Man of the Year this season, it should be enough for him to finish near the top of the ballot.
-We'll find out on June 25, when the NBA holds its end of season awards show.
+It didn't give VanVleet the resume to win Sixth Man of the Year this season, but it was enough for him to finish near the top of the ballot.